 However, there is always room for improvement and never take your sights off improving the product as much as you can because that moment you do that is the moment you start to fall.
 Remember MySpace.

 - Passionate – The best growth hacker breaths, sweats and breeds growth.
 They are passionate about what they do and have a very serious love for growth.

-- Obsessive – They are obsessed with growing the customer base and they will do everything in their power to make sure they find the missing piece that enhances that.
+- Obsessive – They are obsessed with growing the customer base.
+They will do everything in their power to make sure they find the missing piece that enhances that.

 - Leadership skilled – Growth hackers are and should be good leaders.
 Good leaders listen to their teams and are good at getting people to follow them and their beliefs in the product.

-- Socially capable – In order to understand human behavior which is very important for the product, the growth hacker has to be engineered to be socially sound and very understanding of the human aspect.
-In order for them to formulate the best tactics to get people adopting your product, they should be able to understand several things about your to-be customers.
+- Socially capable – In order to understand human behavior which is very important for the product.
+The growth hacker has to be engineered to be socially sound and very understanding of the human aspect.
+In order for them to formulate the best tactics to get people to adopt your product.
+They should be able to understand several things about your to-be customers.

 5 myths about growth hacking

 Growth hacking is a secret book full of secrets for growth